motion/orbit/plan.md

   * we need to be seen as "the apple of startup" in terms of user-alignment
   * this requires us to have clear direct-from-user/company monetization plan from start

-features
+how features justify inclusion

 * news
-  * gets us into users hands directly
+  * makes us valuable to end-users directly
-  * very strong for marketing
-  * simple summary of globally interesting things + personally interesting things
+  * does the previously impossible (what did i miss)
 * search
-  * justifies us to take over cmd+space and spotlight
+  * allows us to take over cmd+space/spotlight/notifications drawer
-  * gives us high engagement and gets users used to using us
+    * == high engagement, nice design
 * explore
   * it's what we can sell to _companies_ because it gives them control
     * they can curate their home sections